Find a career that will have you going places!

 1. Getting the right qualifications is essential

 It doesn't end there.
 Getting all of the above will mean that you can drive a lorry.
 However, it doesn't give you the legal right to drive a lorry professionally.
-For that, you will need to get your Driver Certificate of Professional Competence (CPC).
+For that, you will need to get your Driver's Certificate of Professional Competence (CPC).
 You might want to take an online course or find a centre near you.
 Gaining this qualification will mean that you can drive lorries for work and start looking for employment.

 2. You will have some serious job security

 One of the reasons that people choose a career in lorry (or HGV) driving is because it's a secure job.
-Of course, there is currently a huge demand for lorry drivers here in the UK.
+Of course, there's currently a huge demand for lorry drivers here in the UK.
 However, you should know that there are always loads of roles in this sector.
 The reason is simple: the logistics industry is booming.
 Companies around the world need drivers to transport stock to various locations, such as commercial outlets, factories, and more.
-Since the world of ecommerce is booming, you won't be short of work.
+Since the world of ecommerce is thriving, you won't be short of work.

 Needless to say, one of the things that people worry about here is driverless vehicles.
 Yes, there may be a future in which driverless vehicles rule the roads, but that is still a long way off, according to most experts.
 There's a plethora of infrastructure that needs to be put in place before this can happen.
 That should come as a relief for anyone who is considering getting a job in the world of lorry driving.

-3. The average salary is decent too
+3. The average salary is decent, too

 Next up, let's talk about money.
 One of the most important things that you need to know before you start a new career is how much you can expect to make.
 According to Total Jobs, the average salary for a UK lorry driver is £32,500 per year.
 On the higher end of the scale, you can expect to make around £37,500.
 Of course, the amount that you make will depend on the company you work for and your hours.
 Since there are both full-time and part-time jobs in this sector, it's worth looking at the options ahead of time.